Tony Myler: Playing

+Myler was selected to go on the 1984 Great Britain Lions tour, playing at stand-off half in Test matches against both Australia and New Zealand.
 In 1986 Myler agreed to join Australian club, the Balmain Tigers during the English off-season as his Great Britain test teammate Garry Schofield had done.
 During the 1986 Kangaroo tour of Great Britain and France, Myler played for Great Britain at stand-off half in all three Ashes tests.